Baptism & Communion

 Although the old covenant practice of infant circumcision is sometimes given as a rationale for infant Baptism, the biblical definition of the functions of circumcision and Baptism shows that those two institutions fulfilled different purposes in their respective covenants.
 The equation is never made in the Bible between the circumcision of male infants in the old covenant, and the Baptism of born-again believers, much less of infants, in the new covenant.
 However, Willow Creek Community Church encourages Christian parents to present their children for the ceremony of dedication, whereby God’s blessing is formally invoked upon the children, and the parents publicly commit themselves to raise the children in accordance with the teachings of Scripture.

-Because the symbolism of Baptism requires a more adult level of cognitive and developmental readiness, the Elders require that children be at least 12 years old to be baptized at Willow Creek.
+Because the symbolism of Baptism requires a more adult level of cognitive and developmental readiness, the Elders require that children be in Grade 6 or older to be baptized at Willow Creek.
 Proverbs 20:25 issues a significant caution against the danger of making a vow before adequate knowledge, forethought, and reflection have been given.
 In an effort to prevent young people from making a premature commitment they may not fully understand, this minimum age has been established.

 Baptism recognizes and celebrates the redemptive life change that is continually occurring within our church.
 The Elders encourage new believers and believers who have not yet participated in adult Baptism to be baptized by immersion.
 The Elders’ position is that Baptism by immersion paints the truest picture of dying to sin and arising to Christ and new life.
 While the Elders strongly encourage immersion Baptism, we do recognize that some individuals may request Baptism by the sprinkling of water rather than full immersion, either because of a strong personal preference or based on a compelling physical reason or disability.
 In these cases, the Elders ask that a brief explanation be given during the registration process.